fluentmigrator/documentation/articles/guides/upgrades/guide-1.6-to-2.0.md

 # What is new?

-FluentMigrator finally gained .NET Standard 2.0 support and added serveral new database and migration expression features.
+FluentMigrator finally gained .NET Standard 2.0 support and added several new database and migration expression features.

 ## .NET Standard 2.0